MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hybrid-networks.md

 ---

-# How to create AKS hybrid networks for Azure
+# How to create AKS hybrid networks and connect them to Azure

 [!INCLUDE [aks-hybrid-applies-to-azure-stack-hci-windows-server-sku](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]